Distributed Load Balancing with Workload-Dependent Service Rates: Conclusions

 \section{Conclusions}

 In this paper, we investigate distributed load balancing for general bipartite queueing systems.
 We propose the Greatest Marginal Service Rate policy that routes jobs based on the marginal service rates of connected backends.
-Our analyses show that GMSR minimizes expected latency asymptotically, matching the performance of a centrally coordinated optimal routing policy. {It also provides strong performance guarantees in overloaded systems.}
+Our analyses show that GMSR minimizes expected latency asymptotically, matching the performance of a centrally coordinated optimal routing policy.

 We believe this work opens new avenues for future research.
 In some settings, it could take time for jobs to travel from frontends to backends and for backends to communicate their state to the frontends.
 How can we design latency-aware routing policies that are robust to this delay?
 In practice, there are often multiple layers of routers, e.g., each backend also has a local router that decides how to dispatch jobs to individual physical machines---how to design multi-layer service networks and the routing policies?
 Lastly, in our model, we assume the service rate functions are known to the decision-maker, but in reality, these functions need to be estimated.
 How to route while learning is a practically relevant and theoretically interesting future research direction.